 Greater New Haven area schools info, including public, independent, and religious schools.

 The Graduate Student Life office plans family-friendly events year-round.
-See the events calendar, Facebook group and monthly McDougal Family E-notes.
+See the GSL events calendar and Grad Parents Facebook group.
 The McDougal Graduate Student Center has family resources and facilities.

 - For Advice and Advocacy, contact Lisa Brandes, Assistant Dean for Student Life, and for confidential advice and advocacy on family and personal issues.